bengo237/Bengo237/README.md

 ### Hi there I'm Chanel Dylane Bengono👋

-I'm a Cybersecurity and Digital forensic Engineer,Freelance Motion Graphic Designer, and Security Engineer at Adorsys. with years of experience In Offensive security, monitoring and Incident response.
+I'm a Cybersecurity and Digital forensic Engineer,Motion Graphic Designer, and Security Engineer at Adorsys. with years of experience In Offensive security, monitoring and Incident response.

 <!--